-- Make sure to compress any images you upload to your site to ensure they load quickly and smoothly.
+- Image optimization is also important.
+Make sure to compress any images you upload to your site to ensure they load quickly and smoothly.
 Don’t know how?
 The Internet comes to the rescue again!
 Run them through a free website like TinyPNG.com and voila!
 It’s done.

-- Make sure your content tells a compelling and clear story of who you are and what your business offers.
+- As you optimize your SEO content, make sure your content tells a compelling and clear story of who you are and what your business offers.

 - Consider hiring an SEO expert to optimize your website to improve User Experience and to perform well in the search engines like Google.

 Step 6: Preview, Test, Publish

 And you said you didn’t know how to create a website…It’s done.
 Well done.
 Before you hit ‘Publish’ though, make sure you test, test, and test again!

 Again, website builders make testing and previewing your new website really, really easy.
 Usually, you just have to hit the preview button in the editor mode to see what your website will look like once it goes out into the great big worldwide web.